waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Menu Anomaly:** The game appears to intentionally restrict move selection in certain wild battles to the first move slot.
 - **Party Menu 'SWITCH' Lock:** The game can prevent using the 'SWITCH' command in the party menu, observed after multiple failed escape attempts.
 - **Shop Menu Navigation Anomaly:** The Cerulean Mart shop menu does not follow a standard grid layout and requires 'B' to exit.
-- **Pikachu Trap Mechanic:** On Rocket Hideout floors, interacting with a specific Pikachu can trigger a trap that locks the player on an impassable tile.
+- **Pikachu Trap Mechanic:** On Rocket Hideout floors and in the Pewter Museum, interacting with specific objects can trigger a trap that locks the player on an impassable tile.
 This trap is escaped by pressing the 'B' button.

 # III.
 Tile Mechanics & Traversal Rules